martin-henz/martin-henz/_posts/2022-02-24-functional_audio_processing.md

 of applying `math_sin` to `2 * π * t * 440`.
 That's our first sound wave:
 If `t` is the time measured in seconds, this function represents a sound wave with frequency 440 Hertz.
-That means the sound wave oscillates between -1 and 1 440 times per second.
-The function `play_wave` makes the wave audible.
+That means the sound wave oscillates between -1 and 1 exactly 440 times per second.
+The function `play_wave` makes such waves audible.
 ```js
 play_wave(t => math_sin(2 * π * t * 440), 1);
 ```